 ‘Someday I’ll make that trip I’ve always dreamed about.
 Someday I’ll work less and enjoy life more.
 Someday I’ll do whatever the hell I want without worrying about what everybody else thinks.’

 It took me a while to get everything sorted – getting through a burnout and selling a house takes time!
-You can read a bit more about the burnout here, or read this article that I wrote last year for my 1st blog anniversary if you want to have some more background.
+You can read a bit more about the burnout here, or read this article that I wrote a few years ago for my 1st blog anniversary if you want to have some more background.